xuyihao2001/Sudoku-Solver/README.md

 ## Installation

 This project is created using Eclipse.
 You can run this project on Eclipse or any other Java IDE.
 For downloading Eclipse, visit https://www.eclipse.org/downloads/.
 For importing this project onto Eclipse, you can visit https://stackoverflow.com/questions/6760115/importing-a-github-project-into-eclipse for instructions written by others.
-Once you have imported the project onto Eclipse or other IDEs, click the "run" button and you get to play the Minesweeper game!

 ## Usage

-For personal entertainment purposes
+Once you have imported the project onto Eclipse or other IDEs, find a Sudoku you would like to solve and encode it in a .txt file according to the rules above.
+Then, click the "run" button and see if the Sudoku is successfully solved!

 ## Contributing